tmssd/kb/docs/Dev/Prg/Langs/Css/index.md

 !!! tip "Global Reset"

-    Before adding `marging`s and `padding`s to elements on the page we should remove all default instaces of these properties' values as follows:
+    Before adding `marging`s,`padding`s and other properties to elements on the page we should remove all default instaces of these properties' values as follows:

     ```css
     * {